-Elements of peer on peer abuse will be covered in an age and developmentally appropriate way such as online safety, 'hate crime', financial abuse, cuckooing etc.
+Elements of child on child abuse will be covered in an age and developmentally appropriate way such as online safety, 'mate crime', financial abuse, cuckooing etc.

-We ensure that our systems for reporting all safeguarding concerns are well promoted, easily understood and easily accessible for students to confidently report abuse, knowing their concerns will be treated seriously.
-We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about peer on peer abuse, by:
+We ensure that our systems for reporting all safeguarding concerns are well promoted, easily understood and easily accessible for learners to confidently report abuse, knowing their concerns will be treated seriously.
+We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child on child abuse, by:

-- speaking to a Trusted Adult
+• speaking to a Trusted Adult

-- having a Pastoral Team

-- highlighting who the safeguarding leads are
+- having a pastoral team - highlighting who the safeguarding leads are